m1tywaflow/chat/README.md

 ## Overview

-**Nexo** is a modern communication platform built to bring messaging, communities, calls, and personalization into one seamless experience.
+**Nexo** brings messaging, communities, calls, and personalization together in a single platform designed for everyday communication.

 Built with **Next.js, TypeScript, Firebase, LiveKit, Cloudinary, and Electron.**